SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/SE_Hosts_Feature/Creating-an-event-host.md

 title: Creating an Event Host
 parent: Standard Features
 ---
 The event host feature, is a backend feature which allows the event manager to create event hosts that can later be assigned by the event manager to specific registrants appointments.
-Hosts are things like visiting with a coach or admission counselor or even a housing host for an overnigh visit.
+Hosts are used for things like visiting with a coach or admission counselor or even a housing host for an overnigh visit.
 You can create an event host for a specific event instance and it can be applied to appointments on an event registration record.

 ![Event Host Process Flow Image](../images/EventHostProcessFlow.PNG)